 Channel queues drastically contribute to the state space explosion.
 Therefore, deviating from the SDL standard, the SDT Validator and AUTOLINK allow to disable channel queues.
-However, queues should always be activated for all channels linked with the environment of the SDL system.
-Otherwise, most likely possible sequences of test events get lost.
+However, AUTOLINK requires queues to be activated for all channels linked with the environment of the SDL system.
+Otherwise, some possible sequences of test events could get lost.